John Nichols (politician): Campaign and election

-In 1886, although he had long been a Republican, he was elected as an Independent to the 50th United States Congress, thanks to his support from the Knights of Labor.
-Nichols served one term of two years (March 4, 1887 – March 3, 1889), being defeated for reelection in 1888.
+Congressional tenure

+In the U.S. House, Nichols refused to join the causes of either the Republican or Democratic parties.

+The proposed Mills bill lowered tariffs and eliminated internal excise taxes.
+Nichols supported high tariffs but did not want to support the internal levies.
+In an attempt to avoid voting on the loaded measure, he proposed independent legislation which eliminated internal taxes.
+Nichols' bill never progressed out of committee, and, when forced to decide on the Mills bill, he voted against it.
+He also supported an increase in pensions for soldiers of the Union Army and sought an appointment for his son to the United States Military Academy at West Point.

+Reelection campaign

+He improved his margin in Raleigh but lost all rural precincts in the election.

+Later life

 On July 22, 1889, he was appointed chief of the Division of Mail and Files of the U.S. Treasury Department.
 He became private secretary to the Assistant Secretary of the Treasury on April 1, 1893, resigning just 2 months later on June 30.

-Nichols returned to Raleigh, and served briefly in the office of the Collector of Internal Revenue from November.
+Nichols returned to Raleigh, and served briefly in the office of the Collector of Internal Revenue from November 26 to December 17, 1893.
 He was appointed United States commissioner for the eastern district of North Carolina on July 1, 1897, serving until his death in Raleigh in 1917.
-Survived by his wife Virginia and numerous children, he is buried in Raleigh's Historic Oakwood Cemetery.
+He was buried in Raleigh's Oakwood Cemetery.